Skip to content

 • Check out the seller, the history and condition of the car before you make a decision.

-• If you don't know much about cars, take a friend who does or consider an inspection by an independent engineer.
+• If you do not know much about cars, take a friend who does or consider an inspection by an independent engineer.

 • Watch out for motor traders who pose as private sellers to deny your rights as a consumer.
 Their details may not appear on the vehicle registration document and they may offer to meet you in a car park or another public space.